It's All In your Head

 Click on a section below to expand it and view its contents.
 Enjoy!

 It’s all in Your Head

 Your third eye, or ajna chakra, is believed to the doorway to your divine Self.
 Behind this point, in the middle of our head, resides our pineal gland, a tiny, pinecone-shaped gland that guides our connection with the rhythms of the earth.
 One of its functions is melatonin production, a hormone that regulates sleep.
-Enclosed in a filagreed bone structure, this tiny gland is clearly important and sacred.
-It’s ironic, given that our thinking mind resides here as well, surrounding this tiny gland in a storm of activity and chaos.
+Enclosed in a filigreed bone structure, this tiny gland is clearly important and sacred.
+Our master gland, the pituitary, is also in this area of the head.
+It’s ironic, given that our thinking mind resides here as well, surrounding these tiny glands in a storm of activity and chaos.
 But perhaps it’s also apt, a reminder that beneath the thinking mind is an untouchable place of calm and sanctuary, a place that is more tied to the universe than to our body and mind.
 It’s a reminder that we are not our thinking mind, but instead a piece of the divine.

 If you have discovered yoga nidra, you already know how powerful it is to go beyond the body and mind to that place where our soul, or atman, resides.
 In the Amrit style of yoga nidra, there is a lot of emphasis on the third eye, or doorway to this place.
 In Satyananda Saraswati’s yoga nidra method, more focus is placed at heart center, where our individualized soul and chitta, or memories that we carry with us from lifetime to lifetime, resides.
 Our heart chakra is a powerful place, the connection to the earth (lower three chakras) and our connection to the spiritual universe (upper three chakras) meet.
 See what resonates best with you, knowing that both methods are focused on helping your drop into that space where your soul resides and from which you can connect to the source.